 - Access to the Microsoft eLearning Library (MELL)

 Are students covered by Enrollment for Education Solutions?

-In addition, the School of Business Administration and the College of Medicine and have included their students, and the Graduate College some of their students, in separate "Student Option" agreements, which entitle these covered students to install Microsoft Office for personal use.
+In addition, the School of Business Administration and the College of Medicine and have included their students in separate "Student Option" agreements, which entitle these covered students to install Microsoft Office for personal use.
 When these students graduate, they get to keep the then-current edition of Microsoft Office.
 If a student leaves UVM (for reasons other than graduating), this copy of Microsoft Office must be removed.

 I work from home, am I still eligible for Enrollment for Education Solutions?

 Faculty and staff who work from home can participate in Enrollment for Education Solutions through the Home Use Program.
 In addition, your department can purchase a separate license for Microsoft Software under the Select Agreement through the UVM Bookstore.

 What if I use my own computer at work?

 If you use your personally-owned computer at UVM, and if you'd be covered for Enrollment for Education Solutions on a UVM-owned computer, you can use software provided by the Home Use Program.
 In addition, your department can purchase a separate license for Microsoft Software under the Select Agreement through the UVM Bookstore.